a2hill/quartz-recipes/content/Quick Butter Crust Pan Pizza Dough.md

 6. Remove the chilled butter from the refrigerator.
 Gradually add it to the rested dough and combine by gently stretching and folding.
 Continue for 10 minutes, then transfer to a lightly oiled container.
 Cover with plastic wrap and rest for 3 hours at room temperature.
 7. Using the 43 grams room temperature butter, grease 1 (12-inch/30-cm diameter) round deep-dish pans and set aside (or 13.5"x10" Lloyd pan).
 8. Shape dough into a ball by folding it in on itself.
 Transfer the dough to the buttered pan.
 Cover pan with plastic wrap and allow to rest at room temperature for 3 hours.
 9. Lift the dough and press out any air from the bottom of the pan.
 Using your fingertips, gently dimple the entire length of the dough.
-Cover and proof for another hour.
+Cover and proof for another hour to hour and a half.
-10. **Optional:** To par-bake, preheat the oven with pizza stones to 475°F (250°C).
-11. Remove the cover and par-bake the un-topped dough for 10 minutes.
-Note: Sometimes I par-bake, sometimes I don't.
-I like both methods, so you should try each method for yourself.
-Just add 10 minutes to the bake time if you skip the par-bake.
+10. Top and bake on top of the pizza stone at 475°F (250°C) for about 20 minutes
 ---